 Let’s start with sleep.
 It’s arguably the number one way you can support your muscles in recovering from a workout.
 And it’s absolutely free.
 Most adults need anywhere from seven to nine hours, which is when your muscles naturally repair and rebuild with the help of the concentrated anabolic hormones your body secretes at night.
 If you’re getting less than seven to nine hours nightly and doing hard, heavy training, it’s time to rework your schedule to allow for extra Zs.

 Protein is the building-block of muscle, and it’s important to ingest enough quality protein to support your muscle growth and repair.
-Most athletes live by the “magic window” rule, taking care to consume quality protein within a 30-minute window immediately after hard exercise.
+Some athletes live by the “anabolic window” rule, taking care to consume quality protein within a 30-minute window immediately after hard exercise.
 One study shows that a combination of protein and antioxidant supplements may be ideal for muscle recovery.
+A quality post workout drink is absolutely essential.
 A great way to ensure you have your supplements handy post-workout is to pack them in a BlenderBottle® ProStak® shaker whenever you head to the gym.

 A healthy diet, packed with nutrients and antioxidants, is extra important when you’re training hard and looking for how to recover after a workout.
 Reach for quality protein, fresh produce, and whole grains with each meal to keep your body at its best.
 To reduce inflammation naturally, look to foods known to help the process, such as broccoli, cherries, sweet potatoes, salmon, and ginger.